JuliaAI/FeatureSelection.jl/README.md

 ```

 # Example Usage
-Lets build a supervised recursive feature eliminator with `RandomForestRegressor` from `MLJDecisionTreeInterface` as our base model.
+Lets build a supervised recursive feature eliminator with `RandomForestRegressor`
+from DecisionTree.jl as our base model.
 But first we need a dataset to train on.
 We shall create a synthetic dataset popularly known in the R community as the friedman dataset#1.
 Notice how the target vector for this dataset depends on only the first
 five columns of feature table.
 So we expect that our recursive feature elimination should return the first
 columns as important features.